Facing an Airbnb damage claim? Here’s our story:

 The owner said she wasn’t sure who to believe.
 But I think once we’d spoken and realised I wasn’t some travelling criminal, she felt a little more happy.

-Still, I was concerned.
+Still, I was concerned about the Airbnb damage claim.
 I didn’t want to pay £300, but equally I didn’t want a bad review on our Airbnb profile – that could stop us from being able to book great places in future.
-I didn’t know if Airbnb could just take that money from my account, and wondered if I should just delete my Airbnb profile.
+I didn’t know if Airbnb could just take that money from my account, and wondered if I should just delete my profile.

 I felt reasonably confident that if Airbnb did investigate, the owner wouldn’t have been able to provide any photos supporting her claim that we’d “trashed” the house, and certainly nothing we’d done necessitated anything being replaced at a cost of hundreds of pounds.

 I sent the owner all the photos I had, so she could see that the property was perfectly fine.
 Perhaps the cleaner let her imagination get away with her, or saw an opportunity to ask for more money for cleaning.
 Who knows?
 But either way once the owner had spoken to me, and knew we had photos supporting our version of events, she apologised for the misunderstanding.

 To be sure, I sent a message via Airbnb summarising the conversation we’d had over the phone.
 I made a point of attaching the photos, so that there was a record in case the owner decided to take the claim further in future.
 I also removed my payment card from my Airbnb account, just in case.

 What I’ve definitely learned from this experience is that any host can issue an Airbnb damage claim for their property up to 14 days after you check out.
 They are allowed to ask for any amount of money, basically.